ory/docs/docs/hydra/5min-tutorial.md

 ```

 Note that you need to add `--token-endpoint-auth-method none` if your clients
-are public (such as SPA apps and native apps) because the public clients could
+are public (such as SPA apps and native apps) because the public clients cannot
-not provide client secret.
+provide client secrets.

-The next command starts a server that serves an example web application.
-The
+The following command starts a server that serves an example web application.
-application will perform the OAuth 2.0 Authorization Code Flow using ORY Hydra.
+The application will perform the OAuth 2.0 Authorization Code Flow using ORY
+Hydra.
 The web server runs on [http://127.0.0.1:5555](http://127.0.0.1:5555).

 ```
 $ docker-compose -f quickstart.yml exec hydra \